SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: SuperGLUE Overview

-\paragraph{RTE} The Recognizing Textual Entailment (RTE) datasets come from a series of annual competitions on textual entailment, the problem of predicting whether a given premise sentence entails a given hypothesis sentence (also known as natural language inference, NLI).
-RTE was previously included in GLUE, and we use the same data and format as before: We merge data from RTE1 \citep{dagan2006pascal}, RTE2 \citep{bar2006second}, RTE3 \citep{giampiccolo2007third}, and RTE5 \citep{bentivogli2009fifth}.\footnote{RTE4 is not publicly available, while RTE6 and RTE7 don't conform to the standard NLI task.} All datasets are combined and converted to two-class classification: \textit{entailment} and \textit{not\_entailment}.
-Of all the GLUE tasks, RTE was among those that benefited from transfer learning the most, jumping from near random-chance performance ($\sim$56\%) at the time of GLUE's launch to 85\% accuracy \citep{liu2019mt} at the time of writing.
-Given the eight point gap with respect to human performance, however, the task is not yet solved by machines, and we expect the remaining gap to be difficult to close.
+\textbf{RTE} (Recognizing Textual Entailment) datasets come from a series of annual competitions on textual entailment.
+RTE is included in GLUE, and we use the same data and format as GLUE: We merge data from RTE1 \citep{dagan2006pascal}, RTE2 \citep{bar2006second}, RTE3 \citep{giampiccolo2007third}, and RTE5 \citep{bentivogli2009fifth}.
+All datasets are combined and converted to two-class classification: \textit{entailment} and \textit{not\_entailment}.
+Of all the GLUE tasks, RTE is among those that benefits from transfer learning the most, with performance jumping from near random-chance ($\sim$56\%) at the time of GLUE's launch to 86.3\% accuracy \citep{liu2019mt,yang2019xlnet} at the time of writing.
+Given the nearly eight point gap with respect to human performance, however, the task is not yet solved by machines, and we expect the remaining gap to be difficult to close.

-\paragraph{WiC} The Word-in-Context \citep[WiC,][]{pilehvar2018wic} dataset supports a word sense disambiguation task cast as binary classification over sentence pairs.
-Given two sentences and a polysemous (sense-ambiguous) word that appears in both sentences, the task is to determine whether the word is used with the same sense in both sentences.
+\textbf{WiC} \citep[Word-in-Context,][]{pilehvar2018wic} is a word sense disambiguation task cast as binary classification of sentence pairs.
+Given two text snippets and a polysemous word that appears in both sentences, the task is to determine whether the word is used with the same sense in both sentences.
 Sentences are drawn from WordNet \citep{miller1995wordnet}, VerbNet \citep{schuler2005verbnet}, and Wiktionary.
 We follow the original work and evaluate using accuracy.